SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 ### GET /edge/configuration/hostname

-Use this endpoint to get the current hostname of the Cumulocity IoT Edge server.
+Use this endpoint to get the current hostname of the Cumulocity IoT Edge appliance.

 **Response**